al6x/jslang/blog/rapid-ui-prototyping.md

 excellent documentation and active community.

-[Twitter Bootstrap](http://twitter.github.com/bootstrap) has more components and the default theme looks more like an web application.
+[Twitter Bootstrap](http://twitter.github.com/bootstrap) has more components and the default theme looks more suitable for web application than a site.

 ![Twitter Bootstrap](rapid-ui-prototyping/bootstrap.png)

 ![Twitter Bootstrap](rapid-ui-prototyping/bootstrap-example.png)

-Default theme of [Zurb Foundation](http://foundation.zurb.com) looks more like a web site.
+The default theme of [Zurb Foundation](http://foundation.zurb.com) on the other hand looks more suitable for a web site than for an application.

 ![Zurb Foundation](rapid-ui-prototyping/foundation.png)